The slopes of the Grand Morin starting from Villiers

 For motorists:

 Park in the station car park.
 Please note that this car park has limited capacity (around a dozen vehicles).
-If it is full, particularly during the week, look for other options:
+If spaces are unavailable, particularly on weekdays, look for other options:

-- In Villiers-sur-Morin: car park at the church or town hall.
-Start the hike at the starting point (12).
+- In Villiers-sur-Morin: the car park by the church or the town hall.
+Start the walk from point (12).

-- In Crécy-la-Chapelle: car park at the station (relatively large) or behind the war memorial.
-Start the walk at the starting point (4) or nearby.
+- In Crécy-la-Chapelle: the station car park (relatively large) or behind the war memorial.
+Start the walk from point (4) or nearby.

 Hiking boots are recommended.

-No water sources have been identified along the route.
+No water points identified along the route.
 Restaurant in Villiers-sur-Morin, opposite the church (12).

 Hike completed three times by the author, the first on 5 September 2004, the last on 24 January 2021.